RBNA/CastCompanionLibrary-android/README.md

  * Added Queue related APIs for handling autoplay and queue
  * Added "stop" button to notification and lockscreen for live streams in Lollipop and above
- * Expanded callbacks in VideoCastConsumer interface to provide feedback on success of queue related API calls
+ * Expanded callbacks in com.rbtv.core.cast.CastListener interface to provide feedback on success of queue related API calls
  * Extended the full-screen VideoCastControllerActivity to include next/previous for navigation through queues.
   The visibility of these new buttons can be set through VideoCastManager.setNextPreviousVisibilityPolicy(policy)
  * The MiniController now has a modified UI with an additional item for showing an upcoming media item from the queue.